wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+Version 1.3.7, *released 07/15/14*

+* Fixed a compatibility issue with the JetPack plugin.
+* Minor update to the German Translation (de_DE).
+* Updated the spam filters.

 Version 1.3.6, *released 07/12/14*